marie077/cs1302-lists/README.md

     position specified.
 The Javadoc documentation for these methods should clearly indicate this behavior.

+  * **Design Choice:** Whether or not this class extends your ```ArrayList``` class is entirely up to you.
+The only functional requirements are that it implements the interface as described above.

   * **Extra Credit (5 points):** Override the ```iterator()``` method for your
     ```SortedArrayList``` class as described in the ```List``` interface.
 This
     may require you to create an additional class that implements another